hauanitech/hauanitech/README.md

+# Welcome to my profile
-# Hi, I'm Dylan PETERANO, currently cs student at the University of French Polynesia
+Hi, I'm Dylan PETERANO; currently a CS Student at the University of French Polynesia

 ## About Me
 - 🔭 I'm currently working on my backend dev. skills